 ATM’s are available in all cities and towns across the country and credit cards are accepted in most places too.
 The exception to this would be in some very small and remote towns where it is recommended to have plenty of cash on hand.

-A selection of major and budget airlines fly direct to Auckland, and some to Wellington, Christchurch and Queenstown, from a few cities in Australia, the Pacific Islands, Asia, the Middle East and the US.
+A selection of major and budget airlines fly direct to Auckland, Wellington, Christchurch and Queenstown, from a few cities in Australia, the Pacific Islands, Asia, the Middle East and the US.
 If you are travelling from further afield, you’ll easily be able to find connecting flights through major hubs in Australia, Asia, the Middle East and east coast USA.

 Remember, New Zealand is a long way from most other parts of the world.
 It takes pretty much 24 hours (with a short stopover) to get from the UK and Europe, and 12+ hours from the US.
 Asia is a little closer with Singapore and Bangkok about 9-10 hours away.